anupamguptacal/cse332-p2-goldenaxe/src/p2/writeup/WriteUp.md

 hash function make?
 (You should keep all other inputs (e.g., the chain type) constant.)
 Explain your intuition on why your results are what they are.
 <pre>TODO</pre>

+### General Purpose Dictionary ###
+Compare BST, AVLTree, ChainingHashTable, and HashTrieMap on alice.txt.
+Is there a clear winner?
+Why or why not?
+Is the winner surprising to you?
+<pre>TODO</pre>

 ### uMessage ###
 Use uMessage to test out your implementations.
 Using N=3, uMessage should take less than a minute to load using